The application for Fall 2017 is now live!

 Required application documentation for the Ph.D. program includes:

-1. The Paul Merage School of Business online Application for Admission.
-The online application for Fall 2013 will be up starting September 2012.
-Please note: We do not accept the on-line applications provided by the UC Irvine Office of Graduate Studies.
+- The Paul Merage School of Business online Application for Admission.
+The online application for Fall 2017 will be up starting September 2016.
+Please note: We do not accept the on-line applications provided by the UC Irvine Graduate Division Office.

-3. One copy of official transcripts from all colleges and universities.
-Envelopes must be sealed.
+- One copy of official transcripts from all colleges and universities.
+(Legible unofficial copies of transcripts will also be accepted for admission review.)
 A minimum cumulative GPA of 3.0 (or equivalent) from the undergraduate institution is required.
 [If attended (or attending) an international academic institution, we also need one copy of of degree certificates from each international university from which you received a degree, stating that the degree has been conferred and showing the date of conferral.]

-4. Three letters of recommendation are required.
-Those not using the online recommendation system, please use the pre-formatted Recommendation and Waiver forms provided by UC Irvine Office of Graduate Studies for each recommender.
-These letters need to be mailed to PhD Program Office, The Paul Merage School of Business, University of California, Irvine, CA 92697-3125 - Attention: Noel Negrete.
+- Three letters of recommendation are required.
+Those not using the online recommendation system, please use the pre-formatted Recommendation and Waiver forms provided by UC Irvine's Graduat Division for each recommender (Scroll down to "Paper Submission").
+These letters need to be mailed to PhD Program Office, The Paul Merage School of Business, 4293 Pereira Drive, SB1, Suite 3235, Irvine, CA 92697-3125 (Attn: Noel Negrete)

 International Applicants: Please read #6- 8, all others go to #9.

-7. Official IELTS score sent directly from IELTS International.
+- Official IELTS score sent directly from IELTS International.
 As an alternative to the TOEFL and TOEFL iBT you may submit scores from the Academic Modules of the International English Language Testing System (IELTS).
 You must submit a Test Report (TRF) to: Ph.D.
-Program Office, The Paul Merage School of Business, University of California, Irvine, CA 92697-3125- Attention: Noel Negrete.
+Program Office, The Paul Merage School of Business, 4293 Pereira Drive, SB1, Suite 3235, Irvine, CA 92697-3125 (Attn: Noel Negrete).
 For admission purposes, an overall minimum score of 7, with a score of no less than 6 on any individual module, is required.
-IELTS test scores older than September 2011 are not accepted.
+IELTS test scores older than September 2015 are not accepted.

 International applicants can fulfill this requirement by passing one of the following exams:

-(Note: Test scores older than September 2011 are not accepted.)
+Note: Test scores older than September 2015 are not accepted.

 9. Statement of Purpose (your goals in pursuing the Ph.D. program).
 You will be able to complete this section when you apply online.
 Your statement should include: a clear set of academic objectives and goals, reasons why you have chosen a particular area of specialization, your academic or professional accomplishments which would be relevant to the pursuit of the Ph.D. program and, if possible, a few sentences on how your interests fit with the research interests of the faculty in your chosen area.
 Specifically, these are the three essay questions you will be answering when completing the application.